dmngu9/traffic-system/README.md

 Light change from Green to Red or vice versa takes 5 mins.
 Prior turning Red, The light should display Yellow for 30 seconds

 ## How to Start
-To build project, run npm start
+To build project, run npm start.
 Open the index.html in browser

 To run unit tests, run npm test

+To check typescript linting, run npm run checkLinting

 ## Design
 There 4 traffic lights at positions: North, South, East, West.
 North & South traffic lights follow the same pattern and so do East & West traffic lights.
 I indentify 4 possible state as shown in the diagram below.